fbpx

 Regarding the sound system, I found it surprising that Sunlighten went with Blaupunkt, a traditional German brand that I grew up with.
 I remember that when I was a kid, everyone wanted to have a car stereo made by Blaupunkt because the brand was known for high-quality car audio.

-None of that is bad — the audio coming out of the stereo actually sounds really good — I was just surprised to find an actual car stereo inside of my sauna.
 Obviously, if you’re a lover of high-end audio equipment, don’t expect the Sunlighten mPulse to blow you away.
-But for the average user, the sound is certainly good enough to listen to a podcast or to watch your favorite series on Netflix.
+But for the average user, the sound is certainly good enough to listen to a podcast or to watch a show on Netflix.

 Chromotherapy

-One feature that I learned to appreciate while I was testing the Sunlighten Solo System is chromotherapy, which is also known as color therapy.
+One feature that I learned to appreciate while testing the Sunlighten Solo is chromotherapy, which is also known as color therapy.

-I won’t repeat everything I wrote about chromotherapy in my Sunlighten Solo review, but in a nutshell, color therapy can positively impact the release of certain hormones (such as serotonin) that have calming effects, and offers a host of other benefits.
+I won’t repeat everything I wrote about chromotherapy in my Sunlighten Solo review, but in a nutshell, color therapy may positively impact the release of certain hormones (such as serotonin) that have calming effects, while also providing a range of other benefits.

-Sunlighten has implemented chromotherapy via two ceiling-mounted LEDs that you can operate using a remote.
+Sunlighten has implemented chromotherapy via two ceiling-mounted LEDs that you can operate using a remote control.
 For example, you can set a specific color (depending on the benefits you want to achieve), or enable a mode that alternates between different colors.

-While the company doesn’t release pricing because each system is configurable based on the customer’s specific needs, the least expensive Sunlighten Sauna (the Sunlighten Solo) begins at $2,600.
+While the company doesn’t publish pricing information because each system is configurable based on the customer’s specific needs, the least expensive Sunlighten sauna (the Sunlighten Solo) begins at $2,600.

-If you want to receive a quote for the exact Sunlighten sauna you’re interested in, you can use this link.
-When you do, make sure to mention promo “Michael Kummer.”
+If you want to get a quote for the exact Sunlighten sauna you’re interested in, you can use this link.
+When you do, make sure to mention promo code “Michael Kummer.”
 That will knock either $500 or $600 off your quote (depending on the size of sauna you choose).

 I should also mention that Sunlighten offers 0% financing options that you can explore after you receive the quote.